grygy/pv217-microservices-materials/09/README.md

   and the method is executed again.
 If it fails, the circuit is opened again.
 If it succeeds, the circuit is closed again.
 It's useful for not overloading a failing service.
 - `@Fallback` -- It specifies a fallback method that should be executed if the original method fails.
-It's useful for providing a default value (eg. default recommendations) or a default behavior when a method fails.
+It's useful for providing a default value (e.g. default recommendations) or a default behavior when a method fails.

 #### Example